 They also have the right to receive proper notice before rent increases, privacy within the unit, and access to the Landlord and Tenant Board if disputes arise.
 Furthermore, tenants may request repairs when something affects their safety or health, and they can expect them to be addressed at a reasonable time.

 Landlords also have defined rights under Ontario law.
-They may collect rent as agreed in the lease and expect tenants to follow the rental terms.
-They can also issue notices for unpaid rent, property damage, or other violations.
-Furthermore, landlords can end a tenancy for specific reasons allowed under Ontario law, as long as the proper forms and procedures are followed through the Landlord and Tenant Board.
+They may collect rent as agreed in the fixed term lease and expect tenants to follow the rental terms.
+They can also issue notices for non payment, property damage, or other violations.
+Furthermore, landlords can end a tenancy for specific circumstances allowed under Ontario law, as long as the proper forms and procedures are followed through the Landlord and Tenant Board.

 An Overview of Landlord-Tenant Laws in Ontario